IIIF/cookbook-recipes/recipe/0005-image-service/index.md

 title: Basic Use of an Image Service
 id: 5
 layout: recipe
-tags: [image, annex, service, services, specifications]
+tags: [image, annex, service, services, specifications, transitional]
 summary: "Paint a Canvas using an image with an associated IIIF Image API service."
 ---

 ## Use Case

-You want to give a conforming client additional information about your image or allow it to exercise additional functionality with your image.
-With a sophisticated digital image, it makes sense to allow viewers the opportunity to study the image in many possible ways, a process facilitated by feeding the client specific data rather than relying on the client to discover the data.
-For instance, you might be able to note additional image sizes (for automatically generating a thumbnail, for instance) or to indicate additional image renderings such as grayscale or infrared.
+You have a rare or special object in your collection that you'd like to make available for research to a large audience, including those without the ability to be present at your institution to examine the object in person.
+Presenting a medium-resolution flat digital image of the object using IIIF is [possible][0001], but if you have implemented a IIIF Image API service, you have significantly enhanced interaction possibilities for research and engagement.
+Specifying a IIIF Image API service in your presentation manifest allows for, among other features, proper deep zooming of large high-resolution images, client generation of derivatives, annotation of and external reference to image fragments, and more.
+In turn, this permits researchers more sophisticated inspection of the object and more possibilities for stable, durable, and discoverable image-based scholarship.

 ## Implementation Notes

 This property may attach to any IIIF resource type, and requires the use of `id` and `type`.
 The annotation structure follows that of the [Simplest Manifest - Image][0001] recipe.
 Within the `body` of the image annotation, specify the IIIF Image API service using the `service` property.
-The service's `id` property is the base URI of that IIIF Image API service.
+The service's `id` property value is the base URI of that IIIF Image API service.

 The `type` tells the client what version of the IIIF Image API (1, 2, or 3) you are referencing.
-Values for `type` are defined in [the Presentation API][prezi3].

-Version 3 of the IIIF Presentation specification permits using these properties in their version 2 format: `@id` and `@type`.
-The latter property includes values for compatibility with other IIIF APIs.
-See [the specification](https://iiif.io/api/presentation/3.0/#service) for more information.
+Values for `type` are defined in [the IIIF Registry of Services][service-registry] and include values for compatibility with other IIIF APIs.
+See [the service property in the IIIF Presentation specification][prezi3-service] for more information.

 Image service properties should include a `profile` property, with a value representing the service's level of compliance with the IIIF Image specification.
 You may read more about service compliance level in the [Image API Compliance](https://iiif.io/api/image/3.0/compliance/) specification.

+Depending on your IIIF Image Service's stabilty, you can put the content of the image's `info.json` (excluding any context property) as the content of the service sections of your manifest.
+Doing so allows clients to take selected actions, such as choosing an appropriate thumbnail, without making separate requests to the service.

 ## Restrictions

-None known.
+Though a version 3 manifest may specify a service using the version 2 `@id` and `@type` property formats, these are only to be used when you are specifying an image service that itself is version 2.
+See [recipe 75][0075] for more on this topic.

 ## Example